How to Grow Blueberries

 How to Grow Blueberries:

-Plant them in the spring.
-Blueberry bushes grow best is full sun.
-They need
+Plant the bushes in the spring.
+Blueberry bushes grow best in full sun.
+They

-acidic soils with a pH of 4.0 to 4.5.
-They like clay and other poor or rocky
+need acidic soils with a pH of 4.0 to 4.5.
+They like clay and other poor

-soils.
-You may need to increase the acidity in your soil, to grow healthy
+or rocky soils.
+You may need to increase the acidity in your soil, to grow

 rows eight to ten feet apart.
 The bushes tolerate a little crowding.
 Mix